eisnstein/PackCheck/README.md

 PackCheck is a dotnet tool for checking versions of installed NuGet packages in your .NET projects in your terminal.
 The `check` command (default) shows you all NuGet packages in a nice table with the *current*, *latest stable* and *latest* versions of each package.
-You can upgrade the .csproj (or Directory.Packages.props if you use Central Package Management) file with the `upgrade` command to your desired versions.
+You can upgrade the .csproj (or Directory.Packages.props if you use Central Package Management) file with the `upgrade` command to your desired target versions.
 Whether to the *latest stable* or *latest* version, only a specific package or all at once.